sorokvja/linux-net-playground/README.md

-# Linux-scripts-manuals
+# linux-net-playground

-This document in its current state is for its author mostly, at least for now.
-This is a home project, done to learn Linux and security better, it is not a manual for a production environment setup!
+> This is a home project, done to understand Linux, networking and security better. **This is not a manual for a production environment setup!**

-Currently work is in progress, nothing is finalized for now.
+> Work is in continuous progress, and nothing is finalized yet. **Use at your own risk!**

-Scope: local lab, consists of several VMs: Ubuntu Server, Ubuntu Desktop, OpenSuse Leap.
+>
+> Everything is provided **"as is"** for educational and research purposese, the author makes **no warranties** and assumes **no responsibility or liability** for any issues, damage or consequences resulting from the use of anything stored in this repository!

-Components in the scope:
+The structure currently in use is the following:
-OS:
+- repo-root/
+  - baseline/
+  - lab_001/
+  - ...
+  - lab_xx/

+Scope includes the topics: Local VM (Virtual Machine), Containers, Linux Desktop, Linux Server, Networking, Routing, Firewall, SIEM, Vulnerability Scanner, etc..

+Particualr OSs (Operating Systems), platforms, tools, virtualization software used:
+- VirtualBox
+- Docker
+- OPNsense
-Ubuntu Server
+- Ubuntu Server
-Ubuntu Desktop
-OpenSuse Leap
+- OpenSuse Leap

-Solutions:
-Wazuh
+- Wazuh
-Lynis
+- Lynis
-Oscap
+- Oscap

-Virtualization:
-VirtualBox
+- ...

+Hardware recommendations: powerfull multi-core CPU that supports virtualization, 32 GB RAM, fast 1 TB SSD (better if it is a dedicated "internal" SSD, not a USB connected external one).